loadingio/ldview/README.md

    this should be used along with the scope pug mixin.
  * init-render - if set to true, ldView automatically calls render immediately after initialized. default true
  * global - set true to use `pd` and `pd-each` for access nodes globally beyond ld-scope. default false.
+ * context - default data accessible with in handler functions. can be set later with `setContext` api.

 ## API